front-commerce/developers.front-commerce.com/source/docs/advanced/shipping/colissimo.md

 title: Colissimo integration
 ---

-This page contains information about the different ways you can accept payments with [Affirm](https://www.affirm.com/) in your Front-Commerce application.
+This page contains information about the different ways you can accept shippings with [Colissimo](https://www.laposte.fr/colissimo) in your Front-Commerce application.

 ## Magento2 module